CubesAndCubes/anatomize/README.md

 ## Basic Setup

-The first step to building a parser is to create a new instance of Anatomize.
+The first step to building a parser with Anatomize is to create a new instance of it.

 The Anatomize constructor requires you to provide a main function that handles generating the AST (Abstract Syntax Tree) when parsing.